How to Make Excellent Colour Pictures With Free Paint Software Program

 I then put another circle within the circle, to mark the face of the clock.

-Using the Square tool, I marked a void within the main outline where the pendulum would be.
+Using the Square shape, I marked a void within the main outline where the pendulum would be.
 Then I used the Line tool to draw the pendulum.
 Next I put a small circle at the tip of the pendulum as I imagined it would look like.
 Using the Rubber tool, I removed parts of the circle that I did not need.

 Next, I drew horizontal lines above and below the Pendulum void to indicate ribs fore special effect.
 Cabinet makers of antiques used to put such flourishes on their handiwork to improve aesthetics.